TimDeanMoser/coality/README.md

 # Comment-Quality
-Install all modules imported in the scripts and install srcML to your PATH.
+Install all modules required with 'pip install -r requirements.txt' and install srcML to your PATH.
 Tested and developed on Windows and Python 3.8

 All runnable files...
 - predictor